Everything Lean For Leaders And Their Teams

 Once your company develops a Lean culture, everyone will be more comfortable bouncing around off-the-wall ideas.
 Until then, your best strategy is to find ways to improve the odds of your ideas working.

 I often do a little assumption-busting exercise to find creative solutions.
-For example, an ID card retractor has a few built-in assumptions (here is an example of an ID card retractor in my Lean Store).
+For example, an ID card retractor has a few built-in assumptions.
 First, that it has to hold ID cards.
 And second, that it has to be hooked to a person’s body.
 Take a look at the things around you and break them down to the core functions, not the accepted use.

 When you break your preconceived notions, you broaden an item’s usefulness.
 During a kaizen event I was facilitating years ago, I happened to be wearing my ID card on a retractor, and ended up donating it to a new workstation.
 It had just the right pull on it to hold a little test fixture.
 It became a very small tool balancer at a price tag of under $2 at the time.